sid115/GitHubTutorial/README.md

 1. **Fork:** Forking is the act of creating a personal copy of someone else's repository on a Git hosting platform.
 It allows you to make changes to the forked repository independently.
 1. **Remote:** A remote is a version of the repository stored on a server or hosting service like GitHub.
 It's used for collaboration and sharing changes with others.
 1. **Origin:** In Git, "origin" is a default name for the remote repository from which you cloned your local copy.
 It's commonly used as the alias for the primary remote repository.
-1. **Pull (Fetch and Merge):** This is a combination of two Git operations: fetching changes from a remote repository (without automatically merging them) and then merging those changes into your current branch.
 1. **Conflict:** A conflict occurs when Git cannot automatically merge changes from different branches or commits.
 You must resolve these conflicts manually.

 ## GitHub Desktop